rbowsley/lamplighthelp/source/28-2-0_Publishing_Module-_Settings_in_System_Administration.markdown

 - This section gives you the API key you will need to access Lamplight remotely.
 Give these details to your programmer.
 - To generate a new API key, click the checkbox and choose ‘save’.
 Previous keys will no longer function, and you’ll need to update your applications and programming.

+You will have different API details for each {{project}}, if relevant.

 #### Additional Profile Data

 ‘Managing publishing settings’ in system administration allows you to decide what standard profile data to share to an external website.
 You can also publish custom profile data (unique to your system’s set-up).

 To do this:
-- In system admin, find the custom field that you want to share (for more on this see [16.7.2 Adding and Editing Custom Tabs and Fields in Profiles](help/index/p/16.7.2), and [16.7.4 Adding and Editing Custom Tabs and Fields to {{Work}} and Other Records](/help/index/p/16.7.4)).
+- In system admin, find the custom field that you want to publish (for more on this see [16.7.2 Adding and Editing Custom Tabs and Fields in Profiles](help/index/p/16.7.2), and [16.7.4 Adding and Editing Custom Tabs and Fields to {{Work}} and Other Records](/help/index/p/16.7.4)).
 - Open it to edit, and tick the 'Should the data in this field be published?' option.
 - Click 'save'.